kvzivn/gitflow-finish-release/README.md

-Git flow release creator
+Git flow release finisher
 ===

-A small and simple Node CLI tool to create a new release branch, following the [git-flow workflow](http://nvie.com/posts/a-successful-git-branching-model/).
+A small and simple Node CLI tool to finish a release, following the [git-flow workflow](http://nvie.com/posts/a-successful-git-branching-model/).

 ## Installation